HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

       GROUP BY color
       ORDER BY SUM(revenue) DESC;

       SELECT material,
              SUM(revenue) AS Total_revenue
       FROM bikesales_usa
       GROUP BY material
       ORDER BY SUM(revenue) DESC;

--- 1. What were the factor the customers usually chose best generally in USA?
+-- 1. WHAT WERE THE FACTOR THE CUSTOMERS USUALLY CHOSE BEST GENERALLY IN USA?
    WITH size_color_material_ETC AS (
             SELECT size,
                    color,